FranciscoAT/saltyboy/README.md

 ## Acknowledgements

-- All the FOSS chads who provide their 3rd party libraries
+- All the FOSS chads who provide their 3rd party libraries to make this project possible
 - [Saltybet](https://saltybet.com) into the salt mines!!
 - [favicon.ico](web/public/favicon.ico) was made by [Freepik](https://www.freepik.com) and can be found on [Flaticon](https://www.flaticon.com)